Royal Marines: After 1945 and the Cold War

-The main element of 3 Commando Brigade was not deployed in the 1991 Gulf War.
-However, 24 men from K Company, 42 Commando Royal Marines were deployed as six-man teams aboard two Royal Navy destroyers and frigates.
-They were used as ship boarding parties and took part in numerous boardings of suspect shipping.
-There were also further elements deployed to provide protection of shipping whilst in ports throughout the Gulf.
-The main element of 3 Commando Brigade was deployed to northern Iraq in the aftermath to provide aid to the Iraqi Kurds as part of Operation Safe Haven.
+The main element of 3 Commando Brigade was not deployed during the 1991 Gulf War.
+However, 24 men from K Company, 42 Commando Royal Marines, were deployed in six-man teams aboard two Royal Navy destroyers and frigates.
+They served as ship boarding parties and took part in numerous boardings of suspect vessels.
+Additional elements were deployed to provide protection for shipping in ports throughout the Gulf.
+The main element of 3 Commando Brigade was subsequently deployed to northern Iraq to provide aid to Iraqi Kurds as part of Operation Safe Haven.

-In 1992 recruiting into the RM Band Service was opened to females.
-From 2000 onwards, the Royal Marines began converting from their traditional light infantry role with the introduction of the Commando 21 concept, an emphasis on force protection leading to the introduction of the Viking, the first armoured vehicle to be operated by the Royal Marines for half a century.
+In 1992, recruitment into the RM Band Service was opened to women.
+From 2000 onwards, the Royal Marines began transitioning from their traditional light infantry role with the introduction of the Commando 21 concept.
+Increased emphasis on force protection led to the introduction of the Viking, the first armoured vehicle operated by the Royal Marines in half a century.

+Amid growing concerns about hate crime, terrorism, and attacks targeting Jewish communities in the UK, former Royal Marines were hired to help protect synagogues and Jewish schools.
+These measures followed incidents including the Golders Green stabbing and arson attacks on Hatzola emergency service vehicles.
+The use of former Royal Marines for this role is an exceptional arrangement rather than a standard one, as ordinary security guards or volunteers are routinely employed to guard community sites.

 Note: "(V)" denoted British Army reserve units.